cbcrg/unistrap/README.md

 	--rep_num	The number of MSA replicates to be produced (default: 100)

-	--seed		Random number to be used to reproduce the shuffling procedure in the exact way (default: 10)
+	--seed		Random number to be used to reproduce the shuffling procedure in the exact way

 Dependencies: